Israel reopens Gaza crossing for Palestinian laborers after sealing it over rising tensions

-GAZA CITY, Gaza Strip (AP) — Israel reopened a main crossing with the Gaza Strip on Thursday, allowing thousands of Palestinian laborers to enter the country for the first time since sealing it last week.
+GAZA CITY, Gaza Strip (AP) — Israel reopened a main crossing with the Gaza Strip on Thursday, allowing thousands of Palestinian laborers to enter the country for the first time since it was sealed last week.

-The crossing reopens after weeks of violent protests along Gaza's frontier with Israel, where demonstrators have thrown explosives and rocks and flew incendiary balloons that sparked fires.
-The protests have driven up tensions, prompting Israel to launch airstrikes in the territory that targeted military posts belonging to the militant Hamas that rules Gaza.
+The crossing reopens after weeks of violent protests along Gaza's frontier with Israel, where demonstrators have thrown explosives and rocks and launched incendiary balloons that sparked fires.
+The protests have driven up tensions, prompting Israel to launch airstrikes targeting military posts belonging to the militant group Hamas that rules Gaza.

-Cogat, the Israeli defense body that deals with Palestinian civilian affairs, said late Wednesday that the crossing would reopen and said such measures could continue if calm was maintained.
+COGAT the Israeli defense body that deals with Palestinian civilian affairs, said late Wednesday that the crossing would reopen and that measures could continue if calm was maintained.
 Early Thursday, workers thronged the crossing before being let through, with some resting on patches of grass as they waited to cross.

 The Erez crossing is the sole pedestrian passageway out of the coastal enclave into Israel for the roughly 18,000 Palestinians from Gaza who work in Israel.
 The jobs in Israel are in great demand, paying up to 10 times as much as similar jobs in Gaza.
 Unemployment in the territory, which has been under an Israeli-Egyptian blockade since 2007, has hovered at close to 50%.